 Price & Similar Monitors

-There’s also the LG 32GP83B variant, which is the same monitor, just without the 180Hz overclocking (165Hz maximum), MBR, and USB ports – it goes for $500.
+There’s also the LG 32GP83B variant, which is the same monitor, just without the 180Hz overclocking (165Hz maximum), MBR, and USB ports – it can be found for ~$50 less.

 All three models are excellent, so the choice between them mainly comes down to your budget and personal preference.